mchrisb03/fail2ban-ui/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.25+-00ADD8?logo=go)](https://golang.org/)
 [![Platform](https://img.shields.io/badge/Platform-Linux-lightgrey)](https://www.linux.org/)

-Fail2Ban UI is a web interface for operating Fail2Ban across one or more Linux hosts.
+Fail2Ban UI is a management platform for operating Fail2Ban across one or more Linux hosts.
 It provides a central place to review bans, search and unban IP addresses, manage jails and filters, and receive notifications.

 The project is maintained by Swissmakers GmbH and released under GPL-3.0.